See and hear each other: The Museum of Sounds

-- Then, one turns back, so he/she cannot see the other.
+- Then, one partner turns back, so he/she cannot see the other.

-- The other changes something small but visible by his/her appearance
+- The other partner changes something small but visible in his/her appearance

-- The other turns back, looks carefully and notices it.
+- Turning back, the partner looks carefully, and notices it.

 - To hear each other

-- Walk together further.
+- Take another walk together.
 Find another couple you do not know very well.
 Walk further as a group of 4.

-- Find a place with enough space for you all; space to make sounds without disturbing others too much.
-Take tape and mark together your ‘museum space or concert space
+- Find a place with enough space for all of you and where you can make sounds without disturbing others too much.
+Use tape and collaborate on marking your ‘museum or concert space’.

-- Imagine on your own: we will build a museum of sounds.
-Which sound, meaningful to you, – where you come from or what you have experienced – should be kept in that museum?
-Try to make this sound, by voice or material, words, and tones.
+- On your own, imagine this: we will build a museum of sounds.
+Which sound, meaningful to you, – where you come from or what you have experienced – should be kept in the museum?
+Try to make this sound, by voice or material, words, or tones.
 It must be repeatable.

-- Step into your museum space and let the other in your small group hear your sounds.
-Give it a short explanation in one sentence.
+- Step into your museum space and let the others in your small group hear your sounds.
+Provide a short explanation in one sentence.

 - When you have heard all four sounds, start to improvise.
-Step in the museum space, create a duet, and create an improvisation with all of you.
+Step into the museum space, create a duet and create an improvisation that includes all of you.
 Who starts?
-You may repeat, be silent, wait, and make variations.
+You may repeat, be silent, wait, or make variations.
 Use your body to amplify your sound

 - Invite another group to come to your museum of sounds and let them listen to your sounds/improvisation.

 - Have you seen the other?
-How did you feel to be seen?
+How did it feel to be seen?

 - Could you listen to the sounds of the other?
 Did you close your eyes to listen deeply?

-- Did you make a connection between the sounds and what the person tells about the sound in your imagination?
+- Did you make a connection between the sounds and what the person says about the sound in your imagination?

 - How did you build up your improvisation?
 Did you create something new together?